Authentication

 How are authentication events audited?

-The audit trail captures auth.login, auth.register, auth.logout, auth.refresh, auth.password_change, auth.password_reset, auth.failed_login, auth.oauth_link, auth.oauth_unlink, and auth.org_switch.
+The audit trail captures auth.login, auth.register, auth.logout, auth.refresh, auth.password_change, auth.password_reset, auth.failed_login, auth.oauth_link, auth.oauth_unlink, auth.org_switch, and auth.account_deleted.
 Failed login attempts are tracked for SOC 2 CC7.2 (security incident monitoring) and HIPAA 164.312(b) (audit controls) compliance.
 Each event includes the pseudonymized actor identity, timestamp, and hash chain link, making the record tamper-evident.

 auth.login User logged in via OAuth or email/password